BMW M4: 3.0 CSL

+BMW M 50 Jahre

+In Europe and other selected sales regions, BMW M GmbH offered the "M4 Edition 50 Jahre BMW M" to mark its anniversary.
+The exclusive two-door Coupé came in the BMW Individual exterior colours Carbon Black, Macao Blue, Brands Hatch Grey, Imola Red and San Marino Blue.
+The production number was limited to a total of 700 units for the M4 and 500 units for the M3, fitted with 19-inch M forged wheels on the front axle and 20-inch wheels on the rear axle featuring a double-spoke design, which were offered for the first time in the matte colours Orbit Grey and Gold Bronze.

+In addition, a similarly limited number of edition vehicles of the BMW M4 Coupé were produced for the Chinese automotive market and available in the exterior paint finishes Fire Orange and Stratus Grey.
+This colour selection relates to the fact that the anniversary of BMW M GmbH is being celebrated in China in the Year of the Tiger.
+The M forged wheels on these vehicles are finished in matte Orbit Grey paired with the Fire Orange body colour, and in matte Gold Bronze with the Stratus Grey exterior paint finish.

+For the 50 Jahre Edition vehicles based on the BMW M4 Coupé, they include door sill panels bearing “Edition 50 Jahre BMW M” inscriptions, a metal plaque on the centre console with the lettering “M4 Edition 50 Jahre BMW M,” and a corresponding imprint on the headrests of the standard M sports seats or optional M carbon bucket seats for driver and front passenger.

 Motorsport

-BMW M4 DTM
+M4 DTM

-The naturally-aspirated BMW M4 DTM competed in the Deutsche Tourenwagen Masters from 2014 to 2020.
+The naturally-aspirated BMW M4 DTM competed in the Deutsche Tourenwagen Masters from 2014 to 2018.
 Marco Wittmann won the 2014 and 2016 championships.

-BMW M4 GT4
+M4 GT4

 The BMW M4 GT4 is a competition version of the road car, sharing the 3.0 L turbocharged straight-six engine and 7-speed dual clutch transmission.
 Reuse of these elements of the road car, and of shared electronics systems including the TCS, are aimed at cost, maintenance, and driveability, with further race engineering reused from the GT3 version.
 Chassis are homologated under the SRO GT4 category, aimed at amateur drivers, with the engine trimmed to 317 kW in line with the Balance of Performance regulations.
 The car debuted at the 2017 24 Hours of Nürburgring.